 Services funded by the Social Services Block Grant may be provided directly by the county departments of social services or may be purchased from public or private providers by contracting in accordance with federal, State and/or local regulations governing such purchases.
-Limitations on purchase of services and other applicable requirements are specified in the information and forms available at https://www.ncdhhs.gov/divisions/social-services/county-staff-information/budget-information which can be obtained at the county department of social services.
+Limitations on purchase of services and other applicable requirements are specified in the information and forms available at Budget Information which can be obtained at the county department of social services.
 Those functions of Protective Services for Adults and Protective Services for Children which are the legally mandated responsibility of county departments of social services cannot be purchased.